ais-one/cookbook/README.md

 npm run process-long:unix # linux or mac
 ```

-Command to simulate process triggered by cron (**NOTE:** it may be better to use cron to call API rather than trigger a process)
+Command to simulate process triggered by cron (**NOTE:** may be better to use cron to call API than trigger a process)

 ```bash
 npm run process-cron # windows